On this page

 Differences between session totals and PROPCOUNT(session IDs)

-It's common to want to compare results of one Amplitude chart versus another, but not all chart analyses are interchangeable.
+You may want to compare results of one Amplitude chart with another, but not all chart analyses are interchangeable.

-For example, you cannot compare the results of a session totals query in a Session Metrics chart versus the PROPCOUNT(session IDs) formula in the Event Segmentation chart.
+For example, you can't compare the results of a session totals query in a Session Metrics chart with the PROPCOUNT(session IDs) formula in the Event Segmentation chart.

-These two analyses cannot be compared because of the following differences in their logic:
+These two analyses can't be compared because of the following differences in their logic:

-Session IDs are not tracked for custom session definitions, so they cannot be counted with the PROPCOUNT(session IDs) formula
+Session IDs aren't tracked for custom session definitions, so Amplitude can't count them with the PROPCOUNT(session IDs) formula